CIXL-FM

 CIXL-FM is a Canadian radio station, broadcasting in Welland, Ontario.
-It uses the on-air brand name 91.7 Giant FM, and broadcasts a classic rock format at 91.7 MHz.
+It uses the on-air brand name Classic Rock 91.7 Giant FM, and broadcasts a classic rock format at 91.7 MHz.
 It is one of the few commercial FM radio stations on its frequency that can be heard in the United States, where frequencies between 88.1 and 91.9 MHz are set aside for noncommercial stations (a stipulation not required in Canada, CIXL's originating country).
 CIXL's geographical position puts it in direct competition with WGRF Buffalo, CFLZ-FM Fort Erie, Stingray's CHBM-FM Toronto and WHTT Buffalo.